s0urav6529/softcopy-note/README.md

     docker image rm <image name> -f

+For display all containers

-    docker ps -a [display all containers]
+    docker ps -a

 Normally delete an container